-If you are having weevils in your flour you probably have a weevil infestation, my personal recommendation is to get a good long-lasting weevil trap which is no toxic Click here to check price on Amazon.com
+If you are having weevils in your flour you probably have a weevil infestation, my personal recommendation is to get a good long-lasting weevil trap that is non toxic Click here to check it out on Amazon.com

-Usually, these weevils are found in flour which has not been used for at least a couple of months, if they are ignored they can quickly jump to other foods in your food pantry such as rice, sugar and even spices.
-Preppers who have large quantities of food stockpiles realize they have a weevil infestation when it is already too late.
+Usually, these weevils are found in flour that has not been used for at least a couple of months, if they are ignored they can quickly jump to other foods in your food pantry such as rice, sugar, and even spices.
+People who have large quantities of food stockpiles realize they have a weevil infestation when it is already too late.
 Weevils are fairly shy and do not really like light, they tend to stick close to their food source, although you might notice some larvae crawling up in the walls.

 If you see small worm-like creatures crawling up the wall in your food pantry, odds are that you are having a serious weevil infestation.
-Most people who notice weevils in their flour they throw the flour out immediately, however in a survival situation eating weaves is not only safe but it might also save your life.
-Pound for pound insects contain more protein, amino acids, vitamins, fats, and even sugar than beef.
+Most people who notice weevils in their flour would throw the flour out immediately, however, in a survival situation eating weevils is not only safe but it might also save your life.
+Pound for pound insects contains more protein, amino acids, vitamins, fats, and even sugar than beef.
 If you want to know how to store flour long term then check out my recent article How to store flour long term ( In 9 Easy Steps ).

 Do note that no matter how clean and organized your food pantry might be if you do not store your grains and flours correctly you will inevitably end up with weevils in your food pantry.